open/close all folders

 - Berserk has the Godhand, who, once incarnated into the physical realm, can manipulate dimensions.

-- The Magician from Darker Than Black Season Two used this power to summon unlimited weapons and redirect enemy attacks.
+- The Magician from Darker Than Black Season Two used this power to summon weapons out of nowhere and No Sell attempted stabbings.

 - In Saint Seiya, this is the usual power set for the Gemini Saint.

 - Vampire Hunter D film (1985).
 The mutant Rei Ginsei has the power to warp space within his body.
 For example, when D's sword stabbed him he caused part of it to appear near D and stab him instead.

 - Teleporter Espers (such as Kuroko Shirai and Awaki Musujime) from A Certain Magical Index distort space with their abilities.

 - In Puella Magi Madoka Magica, The Witches manifest by warping space around them into their Witch Barrier.